How to have 'the talk' with your mom

 When my mom found out I was having sex (I repeat: “found out”) back in the day, it wasn’t an ideal situation.
-For Mother’s Day, I decided to take an informal poll of young women from lots of different backgrounds to find out how their mothers came to know of their sexual activity.
+I decided to take an informal poll of young women from lots of different backgrounds to find out how their mothers came to know of their sexual activity.
 The poll revealed it’s not just me: Many of us don’t experience an ideal situation.

 A few key themes surfaced from the poll:

 1) Their mom “just knew.”
 One woman said her mom could just see it in her body language.